Rework: for a resource-efficient and sustainable business model.

 Rework processes are now an essential element of the food industry.
 Doing business sustainably while continuing to meet ever-increasing quality standards is the challenge currently faced by confectioners and chocolate makers.
 Rework plays a key role when it comes to conserving resources.

 With machines and tailored solutions from Laska, it is possible to enhance production processes so that factory seconds can be refined in a hygienic way without the risk of foreign matter contamination.
 When Laska engineers modified a vacuum cooking bowl cutter for a client from the confectionery industry, for example, they ensured that factory seconds generated during the manufacture of chocolate products containing caramel could flow back into the manufacturing process as fully-fledged components.
 The Supercutter Plus KUX 500 VK.AC Vacuum is used to crush, dehumidify and liquefy the material.
-In the course of five work steps, some 300 kg of factory seconds are prepared for reprocessing in a total of 85 minutes.
+In the course of a few steps, factory seconds are prepared for reprocessing in shortest time.
 After additives are mixed in, the process sequence is fully automated.
 The mass is then heated in a vacuum, chopped again, cooked and dehydrated.
 The final process step then sees the prepared mass cooled to the optimum storage temperature and removed, with the empty bowl then being prepared for the next rework process.

 The sophisticated machine concept of the Laska cutter was individually tailored to the needs of the client and perfectly integrated into the surrounding production sequence.
 Innovative heating, cooling and cleaning solutions from Laska enable the generation of a top-quality, highly refined reprocessing product within an extremely short period.
 Feeding the rework back into the production process has helped reduce the client’s warehouse and transport logistics costs.
 And of course, all costs relating to the proper disposal of factory seconds have been eliminated.